dnaej/dnaej/README.md

-- 👋 Hi, I’m Deneé
+- 👋 Hi, I’m Deneé with my portfolio @ https://denejon.myportfolio.com
 - 👀 I’m interested in Front-End Development, Software Development, and all things Design
-- 🌱 I’m currently learning more about React, Data Structures and Algorithms
+- 🌱 I’m currently learning more about React
 - 🎓 I've an Associate's in Interior Design, Associate's in Software Development and currently getting my Bachelor's in Interactive Media Design
-- 📫 You can find me on LinkedIn
+- 📫 You can find me on LinkedIn as well

 <!---
 dnaej/dnaej is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.